egladman/minutemen/README.md

 # bootstrap-minecraft

-Build/Provision minecraft servers with forge mod support in seconds.
+Build/Provision dedicated minecraft servers with forge mod support in seconds.
+Platform/Device agnostic; written with cloud computing in mind, however you can run it on a SBC (Single Board Computer) with no modifications.
+Might run like shit, but you can do it.

 ### Need to know